 How and What statements are typically the most useful.

-Two examples of good research questions related to childhood overweight and obesity are:
+Two examples of good research questions related to childhood obesity are:

 - How does consumption of sugar-sweetened beverages in adolescents with overweight or obesity change after completing a 4-week health professional-led educational intervention?

-- What are enablers and barriers for parents in completing an online prevention program for childhood overweight and obesity?
+- What are enablers and barriers for parents in completing an online prevention program for childhood obesity?